aspose-font/Aspose.Font-Documentation/java/font-converter/font-conversion-advanced-details/_index.md

 weight: 100
 url: /java/convert/advanced-method-for-font-conversiton
 keywords: front convertor java, font converter java, font format converter java
-description: To convert font formats with Aspose is pretty easy now.
-But sometimes you need to read/modify converted font data before saving the font.
-The method described is aimed to help with it.
+description: Sometimes you need to read/modify converted font data before saving the font.
+The method described is aimed to help with it when coding with Java.
 ---

 In some cases, there is a sense to read/modify converted font data before saving the font.